Abuse, Abandonment, and Adultery Are Biblical Grounds for Divorce

-In my interviews with Christian divorcees, I’ve often heard that they stayed in an unfaithful or abusive marriage for decades because they were taught that divorce was a sin.
+In my interviews with Christian divorcees, I’ve often heard that they stayed in unfaithful or abusive marriages for decades because they were taught that divorce was a sin.
+Some even believed it was an unpardonable sin, given the way it was described in their church.

 Jesus specifically allowed divorce for infidelity